HL52840/nerf_open_chrony/README.md

   - Reset by holding gate #1
   - Readout in Joules
   - Readout for average Joules

+# To Do

+  - Use different splash screen instead of the Adafruit default splash screen.

 # The DO NOT CHANGE Section in settings.